tmpg/secws/lab500/lab500_database_vault.md

 ### Step 3e :  Protect the APPROLE role ###

-Protect role APPROLE by placing it in the realm to prevent privileged users such as DBAs from granting the role to themselves.
+Protect role APPROLE by placing it in the realm to prevent privileged database-users such as DBAs from granting the role to themselves.

 Please note that because we created a **mandatory** realm, we also need to make it realm **participant** in order to allow users granted this role to use their privileges.